curl/everything-curl/protocols-network.md

 curl will therefore ask the DNS server: "Hello, please give me all the addresses for example.com", and the server responds with a list of them.
-Or in the case you spell the name wrong, it can answer back that the name doesn't exist.
+Or in the case you spell the name wrong, it can answer back that the name does not exist.

 ### Establish a connection